tomdale/rfcs/text/0000-tracked-properties.md

 future.

 Tracked properties are as thin a layer as possible on top of native JavaScript.
-Tracked properties look like a normal properties because they *are* normal properties.
+Tracked properties look like normal properties because they *are* normal properties.

 Because there is no special syntax for retrieving a tracked property,